kevin-wayne/algs4/README.md

 or <a href = "https://gradle.org">Gradle</a> build managers.
 It can be run from either the command line or integrated into Eclipse, NetBeans, and IntelliJ.
+You can also access it via <a href = "https://bintray.com/algs4/maven/algs4">Bintray</a>.

 ## Coursera Algorithms, Part I and II students